lsquaredleland/pay-with-DAI/README.md

  3. User posts the signature + payload somewhere online
  4. Random Delegator finds signature + payload
  5. Random Delegator submits it to the smart contract
+ 6. Smart contract executes logic: calling an external contract or transfering ERC20
- 6. Random Delegator withdrawls fees from DelegatorBank
+ 6. Random Delegator withdrawls fees from DelegateBank

 ## Implimentation Notes
- * Initiator must set allowance for specific delegator(s) or a DelegatorBank contract
+ * Initiator must set allowance for specific delegator(s) or a DelegateBank contract
- * DelegatorBank recieves all + delegators withdraw from it
+ * DelegateBank recieves all + delegators withdraw from it
- * Delegators must use the Delegator bank
+ * Delegators must use the DelegateBank

 ## Test Cases
  * [NOTE initiator cannot send pure ERC20 tokens...]